tcoulter/seusscoin/README.md

 :warning: :warning: :warning:

 This is a blast from the past.
 A historical data point for the code that eventually became the foundation of [Truffle](https://truffleframework.com).
-Don't use, but feel free to peruse.
+Don't use it, but feel free to peruse.
 Use Truffle instead. :) -- Tim

 # SEUSSCOIN